-AB VILKYŠKIŲ PIENINĖ was established in 1993.
-The Parent Company does not have any branches or representative offices.
+AB VILKYŠKIŲ PIENINĖ (hereinafter - the Company) was established in 1993.
+The Company does not have any branches or representative offices.

-AB VILKYŠKIŲ PIENINĖ is a Lithuanian company listed on AB Nasdaq Vilnius Stock Exchange.
-As at 31 December 2015, the Company's shares were owned by the following shareholders:
+AB VILKYŠKIŲ PIENINĖ is listed on the AB Nasdaq Vilnius Stock Exchange.
+The Company's shareholders as at 31 December 2015 are as follows:

-Shareholder Shares Nominal value in EUR Total value in EUR Gintaras Bertašius 6,067,206 0.29 1,759,490 Multi Asset Selection Fund 2,035,729 0.29 590,361 Other minor shareholders 3,840,065 0.29 1,113,619 Total 11,943,000 0.29 3,463,470
+Shareholder Shares Nominal value, in EUR Total value, in EUR Gintaras Bertašius 6,067,206 0.29 1,759,490 Multi Asset Selection Fund 2,035,729 0.29 590,361 Other minor shareholders 3,840,065 0.29 1,113,619 Total capital 11,943,000 0.29 3,463,470

-Gintaras Bertašius and persons related to him are an ultimate controlling party of the Company.
+Gintaras Bertašius and persons related to him are ultimate controlling parties of the Company.

-The main activity of the Company is production and sale of different types of cheese.

-The Company also produces and sells whey products, raw milk and cream.
+The Company is engaged in production and sales of different types of cheese.
+It also produces and sells whey, raw milk and cream.

 Operations are carried out in the main production buildings, located in Vilkyškiai, Pagėgiai region.
+The parent company also has a milk distribution station in Eržvilkas, Jurbarkas region.

-The Parent Company has a subsidiary AB Modest, which is engaged in milk processing and production of dairy products.
-The Company holds 99.7% of voting rights of the subsidiary.
-AB Modest specializes in production of cheese mozzarella, blue cheese and other cheese products.
+The parent company owns a subsidiary AB Modest, which is engaged in milk processing and production of dairy products.
+The Company holds 99.7% voting rights of the subsidiary.
+AB Modest produces cheese Mozzarella, blue cheese and other cheese products, and is also engaged in whey processing.

-The Parent Company has a subsidiary AB Kelmės Pieninė, which is engaged in milk processing and production of dairy products.
-The Company holds 100% of voting rights of AB Kelmės Pieninė.
-AB Kelmės Pieninė specializes in production of fresh dairy products.
+The parent company owns a subsidiary AB Kelmės Pieninė, which is engaged in milk processing and production of dairy products.
+The Company holds 100% voting rights of AB Kelmės Pieninė.
+AB Kelmės Pieninė produces fresh dairy products.

-From 2013, the Group includes a subsidiary AB Pieno Logistika.
+As of December 2013, the Group includes a subsidiary AB Pieno Logistika.
 The authorized capital of the mentioned company amounts to 107 thousand EUR; the main activity is lease of buildings.
-AB VILKYŠKIŲ PIENINĖ holds 56.1% of shares of AB Pieno Logistika.
+AB VILKYŠKIŲ PIENINĖ holds 56.1% shares of AB Pieno Logistika.

-As at 31 December 2015, the Group had 975 employees (at 31 December 2014 - 966).
+As at 31 December 2015, the Company had 561 employees (at 31 December 2014: 557 employees).